-That said, we washed our infant every day, and there were a couple of reasons for that.
+That said, we washed our infant every day for a couple of reasons:

-Second, we wanted to establish an explicit evening routine (although our boy didn’t seem to care).
+- We wanted to establish an explicit evening routine (although our boy didn’t seem to care)

 The only real downside is that constant bathing dries the skin, but you can fight it by always using a moisturizer.

 As I’ve already pointed out (sorry for repeating myself), bathing a newborn is essentially the same as bathing a 3-week old baby.
 There’s nothing overly complicated about it (unless you want to leave him or her a bottle of zinc cream…well you can scroll down to read about my mishap).

 1. Decide Where To Bathe Your Baby

 It’s best to wash your baby in a quiet, warm room.

 Some baby tubs are designed so that you can use them in a sink.
 That said, you usually have to find a stable surface where to place the bathtub.

 We have a relatively large bathroom with underfloor heating, so we always keep the tub on the floor.

 Many parents find the height of a table or a kitchen isle more comfortable though.